massdriver-cloud/docs/docs/guides/sharing_infrastructure.md

 ![Create Ecomm Environment](/img/ui/project-create-ecomm.png)

-Next, we'll create the a staging environment for the Ecommerce Team's workloads.
+Next, we'll create the a staging environment for the E-commerce Team's workloads.

 Click "Create Environment" and set the following values: